DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), gave some [workshops](https://github.com/DavidWells/netlify-functions-workshop) and [built a whole lot of awesome](#building-the-awesome)!

-I also had the opportunity to worked with a wide variety of awesome companies in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!
+I also had the opportunity to work with a wide variety of awesome companies in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!
 (P.S. [we are hiring](https://boards.greenhouse.io/netlify))

 Working at Netlify has been a phenomenal catalyst for my personal growth over the past year.